chipsalliance/Caliptra/doc/Caliptra.md

 Thus satisfied that version B is not currently running and that PCR3 is an accurate reflection of the hardware register, the remote verifier can then compare the log in (5) to PCR3 in (4) to confirm its authenticity, then walk the log to confirm that FMC never launched version B since cold-boot.
 If version B did run, that firmware could have maliciously modified DPE measurements stashed in SRAM, but could not have modified the contents of PCR3 to erase the evidence that version B ran at all, and could not have influenced the behavior of firmware versions A or C to prevent them from accurately reporting the contents of PCR3.

-Thus satisfied that version B has never run since power-on, the verifier can also optionally inspect other measurements in (4) to evaluate the journey of other SoC components, whose measurements were previously stored within Caliptra's SRAM.
+Thus satisfied that version B has not run since power-on, the verifier can also optionally inspect other measurements in (4) to evaluate the journey of other SoC components, whose measurements were previously stored within Caliptra's SRAM.

 Finally, the verifier can confirm freshness by comparing the nonce in (6) to the one emitted in the original challenge.
-As DPE will only allow a derived leaf key to be used if the measurements present in its leaf certificate are a reflection of the current state, the fact that the freshness nonce was signed by DPE is evidence that the measurements in (4) are fresh.
+Because DPE only allows a derived leaf key to be used if the measurements present in its leaf certificate are a reflection of the current state, the fact that the freshness nonce was signed by DPE is evidence that the measurements in (4) are fresh.

 #### Commentary: maintaining sealed secrets across a power cycle

 Caliptra does not seal secrets directly.
 However, Caliptra does implement DPE, which allows secrets to be sealed to an external sealer such as a TPM, with a policy that only allows those secrets to be unsealed if Caliptra allows the host to wield a particular leaf DPE key.
 This leaf DPE key is permuted based on the hitless update journey of the various components whose measurements are stored within Caliptra.

 This poses a challenge for maintaining sealed secrets across a power cycle.
-Suppose the SoC cold-booted CPU microcode A, then hitlessly updated to B, then to C. The measurements stored within Caliptra's SRAM will represent the \[A->B->C\] update journey, and DPE's leaf key will be derived based on this journey.
+Suppose the SoC cold booted CPU microcode A, then hitlessly updated to B, and then to C. The measurements stored within Caliptra's SRAM will represent the \[A->B->C\] update journey, and DPE's leaf key is derived based on this journey.

-Let us assume that upon each hitless update, the firmware update is also written to persistent storage, such that on next cold-boot the new firmware will run.
-Thus, on next boot the SoC's microcode update journey will simply be \[C\].
+Let us assume that upon each hitless update, the firmware update is also written to persistent storage, such that on the next cold boot the new firmware will run.
+Thus, on the next boot, the SoC's microcode update journey is simply \[C\].
 This is a different journey than \[A->B->C\], and so DPE's leaf key will differ.
-The old secret sealed to the old DPE leaf key will no longer be accessible to the SoC.
+The old secret sealed to the old DPE leaf key is no longer accessible to the SoC.

-To anticipate this eventuality, before a power cycle the SoC can instruct DPE to predict what the DPE leaf public key will be if the microcode journey is simply \[C\], using DPE's simulation context.
-The SoC can then re-seal secrets to the external sealer with a policy that can be satisfied if the computed public key is used.
+To anticipate this eventuality, before a power cycle, the SoC can instruct DPE to predict what the DPE leaf public key will be if the microcode journey is simply \[C\], using DPE's simulation context.
+The SoC can then reseal secrets to the external sealer with a policy that can be satisfied if the computed public key is used.

-Note: as all DPE leaf keys are derived using Caliptra runtime firmware's CDI, a DPE simulation context cannot predict the leaf key that would be available if a different Caliptra firmware image were to boot (as one Caliptra firmware image does not have access to a different image's CDI).
-Therefore, if a different Caliptra firmware image is staged to persistent storage, Caliptra must first be hitlessly updated to that image before a simulation context can be used to predict public keys that will be available to that image on next cold-boot.
+Note: as all DPE leaf keys are derived using Caliptra runtime firmware's CDI, a DPE simulation context cannot predict the leaf key that would be available if a different Caliptra firmware image were to boot (because one Caliptra firmware image does not have access to a different image's CDI).
+Therefore, if a different Caliptra firmware image is staged to persistent storage, Caliptra must first be hitlessly updated to that image before a simulation context can be used to predict public keys that will be available to that image on the next cold boot.

 ### Attestation of SoC update journey

 Caliptra shall also attest to the journeys of SoC components.
 A SoC component's journey may change independently of other components.
 For example, SoC components may implement partial resets or hitless updates that cause the component's firmware or configuration to reload.

 Caliptra shall maintain a reboot counter for each component.
 Caliptra shall increment the reboot counter and update the journey measurement for calls that indicate that the component's state changed.
 Caliptra shall attest the journey measurement and report the counter value on-demand.
 The verifier is assumed to have knowledge of update events at an associated reboot counter (via an event log) but not have knowledge of reset events.
 The verifier can compute the journey measurement via multiplicatively extending the current measurement by the reset counter.
 For example:

 1. Upon cold boot, SoC component boots firmware A. Reboot counter is 0.
 The tuple of (0,A) is in the event log.
 2. SoC component is partial reset once.
 Reboot counter is 1.